webdriverio/webdriverio/docs/guide/testrunner/gettingstarted.md

-  --watch               watch specs for changes --logLevel, -l        level of logging verbosity (default: silent) --coloredLogs, -c     if true enables colors for log output (default: true) --deprecationWarnings if true use of deprecated commands will output a warning (default: true) --bail                stop test runner after specific amount of tests have failed (default: 0 - don't bail) --screenshotPath, -s  saves a screenshot to a given path if a command fails --baseUrl, -b         shorten url command calls by setting a base url
+  --watch               watch specs for changes --logLevel, -l        level of logging verbosity (default: silent) --coloredLogs, -c     if true enables colors for log output (default: true) --bail                stop test runner after specific amount of tests have failed (default: 0 - don't bail) --screenshotPath, -s  saves a screenshot to a given path if a command fails --baseUrl, -b         shorten url command calls by setting a base url